webplatform/docs/guides/getting_started_with_css/index.md

 p {color:red;}</syntaxhighlight>

 This however is not ideal, as you are repeating information that is the same.
-To remedy this, you can shorten the CSS by grouping the selectors together with a comma — the rules within the brackets are applied to both selectors:
+To remedy this, you can shorten the CSS by grouping the selectors together with a comma — the rules within the curly braces are applied to both selectors:

 <syntaxhighlight lang="css">h1, p {color:red;}</syntaxhighlight>